mattfarina/drupal-6-doxygen/README.md

 Generating API documentation for Drupal is easy with these quick steps.

-  * From the command link execute `doxygen drupal.doxy`.
+  * From the command line execute `doxygen drupal.doxy`.
 This will generate the documentation andput it in the new directory docs/html.
   * Open up your browser to docs/html/index.html

 It's that simple.